 Do More Research?

-This where we shop.
+This is where we shop.
 You will notice that there are only five spots.
-Once we know what we want, we don’t waste time running around, doing 30 hours of additional pricing research.
-We know that these spots offer deals that are fair and doing any more looking is wasting time and time is money.
-I need what I need, when I need it and dithering over the extra ten bucks I am going to save by getting a computer from TechGuy2982 on eBay is not money or time well spent.
+Once we know what we want, we don’t waste time running around doing 30 hours of additional pricing research.
+We understand that these spots offer fair deals, and doing any more looking is wasting time, and time is money.
+I need what I need when I need it, and dithering over the extra ten bucks I am going to save by getting a computer from TechGuy2982 on eBay is not money or time well spent.